On this dayJun 15, 1920

 In 1920, the Black population of Duluth, Minnesota, numbered 495 out of 98,000 residents.
 Many had been recruited from the South to work at United States Steel's local plant, while others worked as janitors, servers, porters, and assemblers.
 Despite their small numbers, Black Duluth residents endured significant discrimination; they received lower pay for their labor and were forced to live in substandard housing in segregated neighborhoods.
 As in other Northern cities during the era of Black migration, many white workers in Duluth resented the presence of Black workers and racial tension was high.

-More than eighty years later, on October 10, 2003, a memorial to the three men was dedicated in Duluth near the site of their deaths.
+More than 80 years later, on October 10, 2003, a memorial to the three men was dedicated in Duluth near the site of their deaths.
 Today, Duluth residents are working to further document and memorialize the city's history of racial terror lynching.
 In September 2017, local residents joined with EJI staff to organize a soil collection near the site where Mr. McGhie, Mr. Clayton, and Mr. Jackson were lynched.
-And in April 2018, several dozen people traveled by bus from Duluth to Montgomery, Alabama, to attend the opening of the National Memorial for Peace and Justice.
+And in June 2020, the Clayton Jackson McGhie Memorial and the Duluth Chapter of the NAACP, along with city officials and community members, partnered with EJI to unveil a historical marker honoring the three men.